keptn/keptn.github.io/content/docs/0.8.x/operate/upgrade/index.md

 ## Upgrade from Keptn 0.7 to 0.8

-Please follow the three steps to succesfully upgrade your Keptn 0.7.3 to 0.8.0
+Please follow the three steps to upgrade your Keptn 0.7.3 to 0.8.0.

 ### Step 1: Keptn CLI and Keptn installation